cltl/python-for-text-analysis/README.md

 \###

 Please use a similar format to indicate that you have worked with a classmate (e.g. mention the name instead of the link).
+Make sure to provide your own comments to show that you understood and indicate what you did yourself, e.g. by commenting your partial solution out (we cannot give credits for copy-pasting full answers from classmates, but you may get full points for a partial individual solution and well commented working one with components from a classmate).
+If you work on a solution together, also indicate this and make sure to provide individual explanations.